pflooky/open-data-contract-standard/README.md

 This project describes the **data contract** being used in the implementation of Data Mesh at [PayPal](https://about.pypl.com/).
 It is available for you as an Apache 2.0 license.
 Contributions are welcome!

 ## Discover the template
 Discover the [template](https://github.com/paypal/data-contract-template/blob/main/docs/README.md).
-This file contains the explanation and several examples.
+This file contains some explanations and several examples.

 ## What is a Data Contract?

 ### The basics of a data contract
-A data contract defines the agreement between a data producer and consumer.
+A data contract defines the agreement between a data producer and consumers.
 A data contract contains several sections:
 * Fundamentals.
 * Schema.
 * Data quality.